 Dirt can collect under your fingernails or in the corners of your garden shed.
 Soil, on the other hand, is something to be treated with respect — something to be cared for.
 Call it what you will, but when you invest care and attention to the soil, you will always reap the rewards.

 Jake has some other interesting opinions when it comes to soil.
 Take the soil food web, for example.
 The organisms of the soil food web are generally considered to be part of the soil itself.
-It refers to the presence and activity of billions of fungi, bacteria, protozoa, earthworms, and other creatures which help to process nutrients which feed plants.
+It refers to the presence and activity of billions of fungi, bacteria, protozoa, earthworms, and other creatures that help to process nutrients that feed plants.

 Should that impact how you care for the soil in your garden?
 It might cause you to view things a little differently.
 However, what’s most important is that you have an understanding of the relationship between the inanimate elements and the living organisms — including plant roots.

-- Tilthe refers to the physical properties of the soil which allow for good root proliferation (growth and development).
+- Tilth refers to the physical properties of the soil which allow for good root proliferation (growth and development).

 - Texture is the physical quality of soil that you can feel with your fingers.